nuejs/nue/packages/nuejs.org/docs/motion.md

 4. **Mouse states**: Simple yet effective animations triggered by mouse interactions like hover or mousedown, adding visual feedback and improving interactivity.

 Modern CSS goes far beyond basic hover effects.
 It enables complex, highly-performant animations without the need for cumbersome JavaScript workarounds.
-Techniques that once required libraries like Framer Motion can now be achieved using pure CSS, providing a cleaner, faster, and more maintainable solution for developers.
+Techniques that once required libraries like **Framer Motion** can now be achieved using pure CSS, providing a cleaner, faster, and more maintainable solution for developers.

 ### Progressive enhancement
 In Nue, motion is an enhancement, not a requirement.
 Motion can be applied or removed without affecting core functionality.
 This ensures your site remains accessible and lightweight, regardless of user preferences or device capabilities.

-### Stylesheets are pluggable
+**Stylesheets are pluggable**.
 CSS-based motion can be packaged into pluggable stylesheets, making it easy to enable or disable animations as needed.
 For example, subtle animations can be applied globally, with increased animation on marketing pages and no animation for technical documentation.
-You have full control over when and where motion is applied.